sheremetyev/text-json/README.md

 TextJSON (version 2) is a format for representation of rich text that can be saved as plain text with Markdown markup.
 The main principles are.

--   Content is sequential and semantically has only 1 level—paragraphs.
+-   Content is sequential and semantically has only 1 level—paragraphs (blocks).

 -   Each paragraph can have several attributes to reflect its style.